Tez Anderson

 Public Speaker, Founder, and Writer in San Francisco, California

-He coined AIDS Survivor Syndrome (ASS) to describe the spectrum of sustained trauma survivorship.
-It’s a psychological state resulting from living through HIV/AIDS pandemic.
+I coined the term AIDS Survivor Syndrome (ASS) to describe the psychological effects resulting from living through the early HIV/AIDS pandemic — when it was a death sentence.

-Tez created HIV Long-Term Survivors Awareness Day in 2014 to shine a spotlight on those living longest with HIV, who had felt forgotten and invisible as they age with HIV. https://LetsKickASS.hiv and https://hltsad.org.
+In 2014, I established HIV Long-Term Survivors Awareness Day (HLTSAD) to shine a spotlight on those living longest with HIV, many of whom have felt forgotten or invisible as they age.
+My activism has profoundly impacted the lives of long-term HIV survivors, fostering empathy and understanding within the community.

 • Work